yolo-sh/cli/README.md

 </p>

 <blockquote align="left">
-  ... you could use it to deploy your app, as a remote development environment or even as a Ngrok replacement.
+  ... you could use it to deploy your app, as a remote development environment or even as a code sandbox.
 Honestly, it's up to you!
 </blockquote>

 ```bash